scala/make-release-notes/hand-written.md

 Thanks, [Jakob Odersky](https://github.com/jodersky), for this fix to [SI-4826](https://issues.scala-lang.org/browse/SI-4826).

+This feature is enabled by default, but can be disabled with `-no-java-comments`.

 #### Partial unification of type constructors (SI-2712)

 Compiling with `-Ypartial-unification` adds partial unification of type constructors, fixing the notorious [SI-2712](https://issues.scala-lang.org/browse/SI-2712), thanks to [Miles Sabin](https://github.com/milessabin).